Modeling Innovation Ecosystem Dynamics through Interacting Reinforced Bernoulli Processes: Data analysis

-Figure \ref{fig:log_ratio_S} shows, for each category $h$, the convergence of the process $(S_{t,h}/S_{t,H})_t$ toward the quantity $u_h/u_H$, estimated as $10^{d_{h,H}}$ where $d_{h,H}$ is the difference between the intercepts of the regression lines in Figure \ref{fig:S} for the two processes related to the pair $(h,H)$ of categories.\footnote{Category H in Figure \ref{fig:log_ratio_S} is arbitrarily chosen to be the baseline category.
-Any other category can be used as a baseline.} Also this fact is in accordance with Theorem \ref{th-S} and it means that the relative number of successes across categories stabilizes along time.
-This effect reflects the fact that, in the long run, the rates at which capabilities evolve into core capabilities—and core capabilities into rigidities—within a technological domain, including the cross-sectoral influences, tend to settle.
-In other words, the temporal stabilization of innovation successes implies two distinct mechanisms: (i) the convergence of the catalytic effect of general-purpose technologies on innovation across diverse domains \citep{trajtenberg1997university}, as reflected in the equilibrium configuration of the subset of $\Gamma$ related to such technologies; and (ii) the stabilization in the rate of recombination of existing knowledge, as captured by the behavior of $P_{t,h}$ over time.
-Moreover, the limit corresponds to the ratio of their respective components of the eigenvector-centrality scores $\vu$ (with respect to $\Gamma^\top$).
-In Figure \ref{fig:log_ratio_S} we can note that the estimated quantities $u_h/u_H$ are all very near to $1$ (more precisely, they are all within the interval $[1,1.3]$).
-This means that in the long run the numbers of successes in the different categories tend to coincide, which carries significant implications for innovation policy.
-In the case of the green transition, for instance, it means that even if different technology areas seem to be producing similar results over time, this similarity can hide the fact that it's actually getting harder and more complex to create those innovations \citep{bloom2020ideas}.\\
+Figure \ref{fig:log_ratio_S} shows, for each category $h$, the convergence of the process $(S_{t,h}/S_{t,H})_t$ toward the quantity $u_h/u_H$, estimated as $10^{d_{h,H}}$ where $d_{h,H}$ is the difference between the intercepts of the regression lines in Figure \ref{fig:S} for the two processes related to the pair $(h,H)$ of categories.\footnote{Category H is arbitrarily chosen to be the baseline category.
+Any other category can be used as a baseline.} Also this fact is in accordance with Theorem \ref{th-S} and it means that the relative number of successes across categories stabilizes over time.
+In other words, although categories may differ in levels, their long-run relative success shares tend to settle around stable proportions.
+This interpretation is in line with work emphasizing that technological interdependencies shape persistent patterns of innovation across domains \citep{taalbi2020evolution}, even when producing additional influential innovations becomes progressively harder over time \citep{bloom2020ideas}.
+Moreover, the limit corresponds to the ratio of the respective components of the eigenvector-centrality scores $\vu$ (with respect to $\Gamma^\top$). \\

+Taken together, Figures~\ref{fig:S} and \ref{fig:log_ratio_S} provide the empirical counterpart of the two main aggregate implications highlighted in the Introduction: cumulative successes grow sublinearly in system time and their relative shares across categories stabilize in the long run.
+For this reason, they constitute the core empirical evidence of the paper.

+We now consider an extension that tracks successful patents jointly by target category and source category.
+This part of the analysis is included because Theorem~\ref{th-S-2} refines the aggregate cumulative-success dynamics by showing how they decompose according to the source category from which successful patents originate.
+In this sense, the following evidence is not a separate empirical claim, but a finer decomposition of the aggregate patterns already documented above.